Toxic Free Kids

 Reports

-On July 11, 2022, the Minnesota Department of Health (MDH) completed a report detailing the fourth review and revision process for the CHC list.
+On July 21, 2025, the Minnesota Department of Health (MDH) completed a report detailing the fifth review and revision process for the chemicals of high concern list.

-This report also described the TFK program updates since 2019, including collaborative work with the Chemicals in Products Interagency Team and with the United States Environmental Protection Agency’s Office of Research and Development.
+- This report also described the Toxic Free Kids program updates since 2023, including collaborative work with the Chemicals in Products Interagency Team.